verhovsky/calgary_osm_import/buildings/README.md

 - Parcel_Address_osm.geojson with the converted data
 - Parcel_Address_not_in_osm.geojson address points where the generated `addr:street` value doesn't have a matching street in Open Street Map

 outlines.py will use Parcel_Address_osm.geojson and Buildings.geojson and create a directory buildings/ with:

 - neighborhoods/ a directory with outlines split into neighborhoods (buildings that straddle a neighborhood boundary and might be duplicated accross neighborhoods)
 - addresses/ address points split into neighborhoods
 - outside_calgary.geojson outlines outside the legal city bounds

-and a neighborhoods/ directory, with City of Calgary buildings grouped by the neighborhood they're in.
-Each geometry will also have an `overlap_count` column if it overlaps with any existing building(s) in OpenStreetMap.
+gen_open.py is optional and only works on macOS.
+It generates a file for each neighborhood that (using [Remote Control](https://josm.openstreetmap.de/wiki/Help/Preferences/RemoteControl), which you need to enable, including the "Open local files" setting) when double clicked

+1. Opens the building outline file in JOSM
+2. Opens the address file
+3. Downloads OpenStreetMap data for that neighborhood's bounding box in JOSM and searches for `building:` in it

 To import the data, open one of the neighborhoods in JOSM and

 1. Click "Validation", there will probably be a couple overlapping buildings, separate them.
 Buildings with holes (courtyards) need to be converted to relations
 2. Check that every building is classified correctly using the "Building Colors" map paint style